 - Detect potential issues and suggest necessary steps

-- Personalization and other advanced email marketing startegies
+- Personalization and other advanced email marketing strategies

-Email marketing platforms require payment or subscription which isn’t cheap.
-However, they do offer trials or free plans to get hold of their system.
+Email marketing platforms require payment or subscription, which isn’t cheap.
+However, they do offer trials or free plans to get ahold of their system.

 So make sure to get a trial for the tool or the plan you are going to choose with the respected email marketing platform.